idolgoff/add-to-global-webpack-plugin/readme.md

-# AddToWindowPlugin for Webpack
+# AddToGlobalPlugin for Webpack

-The `AddToWindowPlugin` is a Webpack plugin designed to enhance your application by allowing you to inject global variables into the `window` object directly from your Webpack configuration.
+The `AddToGlobalPlugin` is a Webpack plugin designed to enhance your application by allowing you to inject global variables into the `window` or `global` object directly from your Webpack configuration.
 This can be particularly useful for storing some usefull meta information such as app versions, CI/CD process details, build date and time, for setting up global configurations, API keys, or feature flags.

 ## Advantages